openfisca/openfisca-survey-manager/README.md

 ## Environment

-OpenFisca-Survey-Manager runs on Python 3.7.
+OpenFisca-Survey-Manager runs on Python 3.9.
 More recent versions should work, but are not tested.

-> Backward compatibility with Python 2.7 has been dropped since January 1st, 2019.

 ## Usage